vaibhav-gopal/dotfiles/.cfg-info/README.md

 You can check what was installed via curl or wget via (given that the bash_history file is long enough)--> cat .bash_history | grep wget cat .bash_history | grep curl

+NOTE IMPORTANT: Git should be pre-installed on WSL / linux distros, but for the credetial manager you must install git for windows on the host system and add a line on the .gitconfig in the linux home directory linking to it --> See setting up wsl for git tutorial on microsoft docs